SDHA: Structure

-The SDHA gene is located on the p arm of chromosome 5 at locus 15 and is composed of 16 exons.
+The SDHA gene is located on the p arm of chromosome 5 at locus 15 and is composed of 17 exons.
 The SDHA protein encoded by this gene is 664 amino acids long and weighs 72.7 kDA.

 SDHA protein has four subdomains, including capping domain, helical domain, C-terminal domain and most notably, β-barrel FAD-binding domain at N-terminus.
 Therefore, SDHA is a flavoprotein (Fp) due to the prosthetic group flavin adenine dinucleotide (FAD).
 Crystal structure suggests that FAD is covalently bound to a histidine residue (His99) and further coordinated by hydrogen bonds with number of other amino acid residues within the FAD-binding domain.
 FAD which is derived from riboflavin (vitamin B2) is thus essential cofactor for SDHA and whole complex II function.

 Function

 The SDH complex is located on the inner membrane of the mitochondria and participates in both the citric acid cycle and the respiratory chain.
 The succinate dehydrogenase (SDH) protein complex catalyzes the oxidation of succinate (succinate + ubiquinone => fumarate + ubiquinol).
 Electrons removed from succinate transfer to SDHA, transfer across SDHB through iron sulphur clusters to the SDHC/SDHD subunits on the hydrophobic end of the complex anchored in the mitochondrial membrane.

 Initially, SDHA oxidizes succinate via deprotonation at the FAD binding site, forming FADH2 and leaving fumarate, loosely bound to the active site, free to exit the protein.
 The electrons derived from succinate tunnel along the [Fe-S] relay in the SDHB subunit until they reach the [3Fe-4S] iron sulfur cluster.
 The electrons are then transferred to an awaiting ubiquinone molecule at the Q pool active site in the SDHC/SDHD dimer.
-The O1 carbonyl oxygen of ubiquinone is oriented at the active site (image 4) by hydrogen bond interactions with Tyr83 of SDHD.
+The O1 carbonyl oxygen of ubiquinone is oriented at the active site by hydrogen bond interactions with Tyr83 of SDHD.
 The presence of electrons in the [3Fe-4S] iron sulphur cluster induces the movement of ubiquinone into a second orientation.
 This facilitates a second hydrogen bond interaction between the O4 carbonyl group of ubiquinone and Ser27 of SDHC.
 Following the first single electron reduction step, a semiquinone radical species is formed.
 The second electron arrives from the [3Fe-4S] cluster to provide full reduction of the ubiquinone to ubiquinol.

 SDHA acts as an intermediate in the basic SDH enzyme action: